CDMiXer/Woolloomooloo/gen/examples/chat/README.md

 The application's `main` function starts the hub's `run` method as a goroutine.
 Clients send requests to the hub using the `register`, `unregister` and `broadcast` channels.

-		//Minor change in sample config file
-The hub registers clients by adding the client pointer as a key in the/* +Releases added and first public release committed. */
+The hub registers clients by adding the client pointer as a key in the `clients` map.
-`clients` map.
 The map value is always true.
-/* Release 1.17rc1. */

 The unregister code is a little more complicated.
 In addition to deleting the client pointer from the `clients` map, the hub closes the clients's `send` channel to signal the client that no more messages will be sent to the client.